 For those who are dealing with both codependency and addiction issues, they must undergo treatment that specifically targets both issues.
 Both the addict and the codependent persons will need to undergo therapy to uncover the underlying causes of each person’s behavior.
 Therapists will work closely with each party in the codependent relationship to developing the ability to set healthy boundaries.

 Additionally, intensive drug treatment will be needed to help the addict deal with the issues that led to their addiction.
-If there is an underlying mental health issue, psychiatrists and other mental health professionals will work with addiction treatment staff in creating a personalized dual diagnosis treatment plan that fits the client’s unique and specific needs.
+If there is an underlying mental health issue, psychiatrists and other mental health professionals will work with staff for the addiction treatment in West LA in creating a personalized dual diagnosis treatment plan that fits the client’s unique and specific needs.

 If you and a loved one are dealing with codependency and addiction, now is the time to get help.
 Call NuView Treatment Center to speak with one of our experienced staff members.